mtxadmin/ublock/docs/policy_en.md

     <summary>
         WAP-Click sites
     </summary>
     Sites that steal money from your cellphone balance.
-Yes, it sounds like a magic, but just google "WAP-Click"
+Yes, it sounds like a magic, but just google "WAP-Click".
+In a nutshell, they are cheaters-in-law.
+You visit a site from a smartphone, tadam!, and now your mobile number (you even didn't enter it! - they know it automatically) has a paid mobile subscription.
 </details>